 Joe’s mother was the enforcer.
 After a time it became habit and routine.

-- Sally is a believer, but her dentist didn’t labour the point, or perhaps she missed the plot.
+On the other hand, our friend Sally is a believer but her dentist didn’t labour the point, or perhaps she missed the plot.

 If Brother Ass is stubborn and refuses to do it, does God spare his teeth from caries and decay?
-Does He protect us from the more serious health issues when we are lazy and obstinate, or indifferent about caring for the temple of the Holy Spirit?
+Does He protect us from the more serious health issues when Christians are lazy and obstinate, or ignorant, or indifferent about caring for the temple of the Holy Spirit?